Kan også læses på: Dansk

 10 secret spots in Copenhagen

-I stumbled upon this question on Quora.com: What are some of Copenhagen’s best kept secrets?
+’10 secret spots in Copenhagen’ is a response to this question I stumpled upon on Quora.com: What are some of Copenhagen’s best kept secrets?

 Great question, so I sat down and started answering and just couldn’t stop.